helm/charts/stable/mongodb-replicaset/README.md

 ```

 After that paste the base64 encoded (`cat ca.key | base64 -w0`) cert and key into the fields `tls.cacert` and
 `tls.cakey`.
-Adapt the configmap for the replicaset as following:
+Adapt the configmap for the replicaset as follows:

 ```yml
 configmap: